Regd.No.: 126198/071/072

 Day 7 : Trek to Dhorpatan 2,870m – 05 hrs.

-From Purbong, morning walk on a gradual and pleasant trail through nice farm areas with pines and rhododendron forest around this area look out for some wild life including Blue Sheep, from this serene area walking at ease then completing this nice and scenic walk at Dhorpatan town – village for overnight stop, this is an interesting large village or a town with interesting bazaar, bordering with many district zones of Mygdi –Dolpo – Gulmi – Agrkachi- Rukum in Mid and FarWest Nepal.
-Dhorpatan, one of the first Nepal ‘s hunting and wild life reserve declared in late 1970s famous for Blue Sheep’s spotting and elusive rare snow leopard.
+From Purbong, a morning walk on a gradual and pleasant trail through nice farm areas with pines and rhododendron forest around this area look out for some wildlife including Blue Sheep, from this serene area walk at ease then completing this nice and scenic walk at Dhorpatan town – village for overnight stop, this is an interesting large village or a town with interesting bazaar, bordering with many district zones of Mygdi –Dolpo – Gulmi – Agrkachi- Rukum in Mid and FarWest Nepal.
+Dhorpatan, one of the first Nepal hunting and life reserves declared in the late 1970s famous for Blue Sheep spotting and the elusive rare snow leopard.

 Food